A-R-Khan/2P1P-Pong/README.md

 A different take on the classic Pong game.
 Meant to be played by one player.

 W, S to control left pad
-I, J to control right pad
+I, K to control right pad